Limnoria/Limnoria-doc/develop/using_utils.rst

   - reset(), enqueue(item), dequeue() - all same as above queue classes
   - setTimeout(secs) - allows you to change the timeout value

-And for the final queue class, there's the "MaxLengthQueue" class.
-As you may have guessed, it's a queue that is capped at a certain specified length.
-It features the following:
+MaxLengthQueue is a queue that is capped at a certain specified length:

 * MaxLengthQueue(length, seq=()) - the constructor naturally requires that you set the max length and it allows you to optionally pass in a sequence to be